 - Communication skills.
 A virtual assistant must interact and communicate effectively with your clients, both verbally and in writing.

-How to hire a virtual assistant
+How to hire an outsourced personal assistant

 You are recruiting a team member when you employ a virtual assistant.

 Step 1: Make a list of the qualities and skills you’re looking for